 Factors to Consider When Determining Arrival Time

-When my wife and I travel with our kids, we try and get dropped off at least 90 minutes before the flight time.
+When my wife and I travel with our kids, we try to get dropped off at least 90 minutes before the flight time.
 Unfortunately, TSA was so slow on one particular day that we missed our flight.
 We had to stand at the gate as our plane was pushed away.
-Don’t be like us.
+Don't be like us.
 Consider the following when arriving at BNA:

 - Short Term Parking.
 If you are parking in the short-term parking, it's alright.
 The parking garage is within easy walking distance of the terminal.
 BNA has recently added a new garage with lots of space, elevators, and a bridge.
 I would add an extra 15-20 mins to allow for getting a ticket, parking, and walking over to the terminal.

-- Long Term Parking at BNA.
+- Long-Term Parking at BNA.
 This requires parking further away than it is feasible to walk.
 You must park and wait for a bus ride up to the terminal.
 The buses come by every 15 minutes.
-Allow an extra 30 mins if parking in long term parking.
+Allow an extra 30 mins if parking in long-term parking.

-- Long Term Parking Outside BNA.
-If you are using a long term parking lot that is not located at the airport, it will be a longer shuttle ride.
+- Long-Term Parking Outside BNA.
+If you are using a long-term parking lot that is not located at the airport, it will be a longer shuttle ride.
 They are about 2 miles from the airport.
-You’ll be required to park and wait for a shuttle.
+You'll be required to park and wait for a shuttle.
 Allow an extra 30 – 45 mins.